Endoscopic pituitary surgery (transsphenoidal)

 An image-guidance system may be placed on your head (Fig. 2).
 This device is like a global positioning system (GPS) and helps the surgeon navigate through the nose using a 3D “map” created from your CT or MRI scans.

-The surgeon uses an image-guidance system to help navigate through the nose.
+An image-guidance system helps the surgeon navigate through the nose.
 Skull landmarks and infrared cameras correlate the “real patient” to the 3D computer model generated from the patient’s CT or MRI scans.
-It functions as a global positioning system to help locate the lesion.
-Instrument positions are detected by the cameras and displayed on the computer model.
+Instruments are detected by the cameras and displayed on the computer as the surgeon removes the tumor.

 Step 2: make an incision